Income Tax Act 2007

 You could also call this:

-In sections HR 5 and HR 6, ‘airport operator’s activities’ means things done for the airport operator’s joint venture agreement about the airport.
-This includes work on the airport’s approaches, buildings, and equipment.
-The activities are setting up the airport, making it better, keeping it in good condition, running it, and managing it.
+When you hear the term 'airport operator's activities', it refers to things done for the airport's joint venture agreement.
+This includes setting up the airport, making it better, keeping it in good condition, running it, and managing it.
+The airport's joint venture agreement covers the airport itself, as well as its approaches, buildings, and equipment.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.